Author: Ameeba

 Conceptual Example Code

-Here is a conceptual example of how the vulnerability might be exploited in a HTTP request:
+Here is a conceptual example of how a malicious HTTP request might exploit this vulnerability:

 Overview